Consistory court: History of consistory courts in England

 Appeals lay from the consistory court to the provincial court of the archbishop.
 In the province of Canterbury, the archbishop's court was known as the Court of Arches and was presided over by the archbishop's official principal, known as the dean of the Arches.
 In the province of York, appeals lay to the Chancery Court of York presided over by the archbishop of York's official principal, the auditor.
 Until 1532 further appeal lay to Rome; thereafter further appeal was to the Crown.

 By the end of the eighteenth century, the exercise of jurisdiction over the laity in moral matters had fallen into desuetude.
 But there was no reform of the jurisdiction of the ecclesiastical courts until the middle of the nineteenth century.
-In 1855 the defamation jurisdiction of the ecclesiastical court was brought to an end and in 1857 the probate jurisdiction was transferred to the newly created Court of Probate and the matrimonial jurisdiction to the newly-created Divorce Court.
+In 1855 the defamation jurisdiction of the ecclesiastical court was brought to an end and in 1857 the probate jurisdiction was transferred to the newly created Court of Probate and the matrimonial jurisdiction to the newly created Divorce Court.
 Both of these new courts were temporal rather than ecclesiastical courts; but their procedure continued (as it continues to this day) to reflect the ecclesiastical origins of the jurisdiction with, for example, matrimonial proceedings being by way of petition and the "citation" of parties in probate proceedings.
 A major part of the jurisdiction left to the ecclesiastical courts was that which concerned the control of consecrated ecclesiastical property – essentially churches and their churchyards and certain other consecrated places such as municipal burial grounds.
 The other major aspect of their jurisdiction which remained was their criminal jurisdiction in relation to the clergy – i.e. their jurisdiction to deal with allegations of ecclesiastical offences against the clergy (for example for immoral conduct, neglect of duty or in relation to doctrinal or ceremonial matters).
-Their corrective jurisdiction over clergy was abrogated by the Church Discipline Act 1840.
-However, by the Clergy Discipline Act 1892, a clergyman may be prosecuted and tried in a consistory court for immoral acts or conduct.
+Their corrective jurisdiction over clergy was abrogated by the Church Discipline Act 1840 (3 & 4 Vict. c.
+86).
+However, by the Clergy Discipline Act 1892 (55 & 56 Vict. c.
+32), a clergyman may be prosecuted and tried in a consistory court for immoral acts or conduct.
 Under this act, either party may appeal to a secular court or the monarch in Council.

 Following a report in 1954 from the Archbishops’ Commission on Ecclesiastical Courts, the ecclesiastical courts were put on a statutory footing by the Ecclesiastical Jurisdiction Measure 1963.
 The jurisdiction of the consistory courts was not much altered by the 1963 Measure save that criminal jurisdiction over the clergy where the case involved a question of doctrine, ritual or ceremonial was transferred to a new court called the Court of Ecclesiastical Causes Reserved (which continues to have that role).

 A further reform took place more recently when the Clergy Discipline Measure 2003 transferred the criminal jurisdiction over the clergy (other than in relation to matters of doctrine, ritual or ceremonial) to new "bishop's tribunals" with modern tribunal procedure and a revised scheme of statutory penalties.